 There are seven learning styles.
 All of them are subjective.
 For example, a physical learner can learn better by using physical objects or physical movements.
 For him, no other learning approach will be as productive.

-You must find a pattern which works best for your child.
+You must find a pattern that works best for your child.
 Without discovering the learning method, all your efforts will bear little to no fruit.
 So better if you find that method at the time of primary school tutoring.

 It is one of the primary duties of class teachers to develop that learning style in the kids, but if he or she fails to do so, the burden lies on the shoulders of parents or guardians.